dongwhee-kim/QEC_Exercise/00_Background/README.md

 - Step ❼.
 Syndrome Transmission (Included in 1us Loop): The extracted syndrome bits (e.g., 01...10) are **transmitted immediately** from the FPGA to the Host (Decoder) via a low-latency interface (e.g., PCIe) **every round**.
 - Step ❽.
 Correction (Pauli Frame Update) (Virtual/Deferred): The Decoder calculates error locations.
 Instead of sending physical correction commands every round (which causes latency), the Decoder **internally updates the Pauli Frame** (software tracking). **[4, 5]**.
     - **Correction Data Format**: The error state for **each data qubit** is maintained as a **2-bit code**: 00 (No Error), 01 (X Error), 10 (Z Error), or 11 (Y Error).
     - **Deferred Transmission**: Crucially, this correction data is **NOT transmitted to the FPGA every round**.
-It accumulates in the software Pauli Frame and is sent only when strictly necessary—typically at **Round $d$** for the final logical measurement or before executing non-Clifford gates (e.g., T-gates).
+It accumulates in the software Pauli Frame and is sent only when strictly necessary—before executing non-Clifford gates (e.g., T-gates).

 # 3. Decoding Architecture: Pauli Tracking [3-5] & Time Axis